 The background of the fish and shellfish project can be found in the CWQAPP for Fish and Shellfish Monitoring (Pembroke et al., 2006, Maciolek et al., 2008).

-Previously, the tissue chemical analyses were conducted by subcontractor laboratories to the HOM consultant.
-This QAPP reflects a change in analytical laboratories and describes the quality system implemented for analytical procedures that are performed for the HOM project by the MWRA DLS.
+This QAPP describes the quality system implemented for analytical procedures that are performed for the HOM project by the MWRA DLS.